openviess/PyViCare/README.md

 - Use `asFuelCell` for fuel cells
 - Use `asPelletsBoiler` for pellets heatings
 - Use `asOilBoiler` for oil heatings
+- Use `asHybridDevice` for gas/heat pump hybrid heatings

 ## Basic Usage: